brightmanforever022/api-v1-client-node/exchange/README.md

 ## Methods

-All method options can include an `apiCode` property to prevent hitting request limits.
+All methods accept an options *Object* parameter that can include an `apiCode` property to prevent hitting request limits.

 ### getTicker